Home / Grant Stone / What’s the Best Service Boot for Your Budget? (2025)

 What’s the best Service Boot over $1,000?

 While Viberg makes the quintessential service boot, they are not perfect.
-For some, the Viberg just won’t do – be it because they are looking for impeccable build quality, more human labor involvement, or a better fit.
 Since everyone’s reason will be different, it’s hard to determine a best, but here are a few great choices if price is not a major concern.

 Human Involvement: Kreosote$2,600+